 So, make sure that you are totally committed before you purchase, and know what to expect.

-The level of support is lacking!
+Level of support is lacking!

 Whenever you have contacted any company’s customer support in the past you may have come across someone who is either extremely helpful or who is completely incompetent.